 CYCLE

-The 185km Forgotten World Highway cycle trail is a spectacular, though challenging, touring route.
-The trail follows the Forgotten World Highway from Taumarunui to Whangamomona, before turning off at the top of the Pohokura Saddle to follow Junction Road through Purangi and over the Tarata Saddle before joining New Plymouth’s famed Coastal Walkway into the city centre.
-Best done over two to three days, the ride includes more than 2,000m of climbing, and supplies are limited along much of the route.
+The spectacular, yet challenging, 180km Taumarunui to New Plymouth Cycle Trail follows the Forgotten World Highway from Taumarunui to Whangamōmona, before turning off at the top of the Pohokura Saddle to follow Junction Road through Purangi and over the Tarata Saddle before joining New Plymouth’s famed Coastal Walkway into the city centre.
+Best done over 2-3 days, the ride includes more than 2,000m of climbing.
+Note that supplies are limited along the route.
 Read the NZ Cycle Trails overview before departing.
-The final resting place of respected early surveyor and trail blazer Joshua Morgan, who died in 1893 at the age of 35, is marked by a memorial and a short walkway through native bush to his grave site.
-This memorial also remembers the many other pioneers who sought their fortunes in this remote area.

 EXPLORE